-Porter Elliott specialises in all aspects of competition law, with particular expertise in merger control proceedings.
-He is a key member of Van Bael & Bellis’ exceptional EU competition team.
+Porter Elliott co-heads Van Bael & Bellis’ exceptional EU competition team.
+He specialises in all aspects of competition law, with particular expertise in merger control proceedings.

 During his career, Porter has been involved in some of the most notable deals in the market.
 His extensive experience in EU merger control includes assisting the Japanese steel industry in its successful opposition to the joint venture between BHP Billiton and Rio Tinto.
 He also assisted Skype in obtaining the unconditional EU approval of its acquisition by Microsoft.
 Both cases won GCR Matter of the Year awards.
 He also acted as co-counsel for Halliburton in the EU merger control filing and review of its proposed $34.6 billion acquisition of Baker Hughes, one of the largest and most complex transactions ever to be subject to an EU merger control proceeding.
 Recently, he has been involved in Boeing/Embraer, Fincantieri/Chantiers de l'Atlantique and Take-Two/Codemasters.